 The Ling app is a language learning platform that provides an extensive and fun experience for language learners.
 It has well-developed features like quizzes, spaced repetition, audio recordings, speech recognition, and more.
 These features will definitely improve your language skills and help you express your feelings and thoughts using the Tagalog language.

 So, encourage yourself to learn the language through the Ling app.
-Get it from Google Play and the App Store, and start your free Tagalog lesson now!
+Get it on your phone and start your free Tagalog lesson now!